is proud to be a major support of the Homeward Bound Project

 A film ‘Leading us Home’ is being made with the Homeward Bound experience as its centerpiece.
 It is an interrogatory documentary on the nature of leadership in our world, and the contribution that women could make if in equal numbers at the executive table, i.e. it focuses on a compelling reason for change.

-The program for 2016 is the first year of a ten-year outreach initiative to build a 1,000 strong global collaboration of women in science
+The program for 2016 was the first year of a ten-year outreach initiative to build a 1,000 strong global collaboration of women in science

 - To elevate each participant’s leadership capabilities